canro91/canro91.github.io/_posts/2021-07-05-UnitTestingBestPractices.md

 Voilà!
 Those are my best practices to write ~~better~~ great unit tests.
 Don't forget to always start writing failing tests.
 And, make sure they fail for the right reasons.
 If you don't follow Test-Driven Development, comment some of your code under test or change the assertions on purpose to see your tests failing.

-If you want to have these best practices next to you, grab your own free copy of "Unit Testing 101".
+If you want to have these best practices next to you, grab your free copy of my [Unit Testing 101 ebook]({ post_url 2021-08-30-UnitTesting }).
 Feel free to share it.

 <figure>
 <a href="/UnitTesting"><img src="/assets/posts/2021-07-05-UnitTestingBestPractices/UnitTesting101.png" alt="Grab your own copy of Unit Testing 101" /></a>